actualbudget/docs/docs/getting-started/starting-fresh.md

 ---
 For most users it's best to start fresh with a blank file.
 This guide will walk through setting up a budget file fresh without migrating from a previous budget software export.
+Before continuing, it might be a good idea to read about the [envelope method](envelope-budgeting), or zero-sum budgeting as it's also called.

 ## 1. Setting up Accounts
 It is recommended to add all accounts you have to Actual.